 This man is making an offering to a sacred conifer in the Tirthan Valley, Himachal Pradesh, India, which is the abode of Koru, a local Hindu goddess.
 The trunk has been adorned with bits of cloth, padlocks, chains, etc. This habit is probably a remnant of pre-Hindu animism.
 (Photos copyright © by Kaj Halberg)

-A large holly oak (Quercus floribunda), near Dharkot, Uttarakhand, India, serves as a ‘money tree’.
+This large Indian holly oak (Quercus floribunda), growing near Dharkot, Uttarakhand, India, serves as a ‘money tree’.
 Coins are hammered into the bark as an offering to obtain good luck.
 This habit may be a remnant of pre-Hindu animism.
 (Photo copyright © by Kaj Halberg)

 Tree worship in Norse religion